openstack/openstack-manuals/doc/contributor-guide/source/tools-and-content-overview.rst

 Tools and content overview
 ==========================

-In the past, the documentation team used DocBook format, now the guides are being converted from DocBook to ReStructured Text (RST).
+While in the past the documentation team used DocBook format, the guides are now being converted from DocBook to ReStructured Text (RST).
 For more information on the conversion, see `Doc Migration from DocBook to RST`_.

 To work on the RST source files, find the :file:`/doc/guide/source/` directory in a given OpenStack project.
 These files are built to